strider73/jenkins-docker-compose/README.md

 ## 3. Configuration Details

-1. SSL configuration
+#### 1. SSL configuration
 In Jenkins, when configuring SSL, you typically need to handle two main components.

-1) SSL certrification Configuration : Two different way
+**SSL certrification Configuration : Two different way**

-Using a nginx proxy server   as reverse Proxy. and This is what i use in AdventureTube
+ 1. Using a nginx proxy server   as reverse Proxy. and This is what i use in AdventureTube

-self-signed certificates to the java keystore :
+ 2. self-signed certificates to the java keystore :
 [How to enable ssl in jenkins without docker](https://www.baeldung.com/ops/jenkins-enable-https)

-Place the keystore.jks file inside the .ssh directory.

-2) port Configuration
+**port Configuration**

 To enable HTTPS on Jenkins Master, set the following environment variable in your Docker Compose file:

-'ENV JENKINS_OPTS --httpPort=-1 --httpsPort=8443 --httpsKeyStore="/var/> > jenkins_home/.ssl keystore.jks" --httpsKeyStorePassword="5785ch00"'
+> ENV JENKINS_OPTS --httpPort=-1 --httpsPort=8443 --httpsKeyStore="/var/jenkins_home/.ssl/keystore.jks" --httpsKeyStorePassword="5785ch00"

 This will allow access through port 8443 while disabling HTTP for security reasons.

-1. SSH Connection in Jenkins :
+#### 2. SSH Connection in Jenkins :

-Underestanding Hostkey Verification Strategy

 There will be two seperate ssh connection for jenkins in my AdventureTube Project ATM.

-1) Controller-Agent Connection:
+**1. Controller-Agent Connection**
 This allows the Jenkins controller (master) to securely communicate with the agent over SSH.
 The controller orchestrates the build and deploy processes, while the agent handles actual execution, like testing and building.